Pontchartrain Conservancy Hosts Sixth Annual Storm Aware and Prepare Event at New Canal Lighthouse

 April 17, 2025

 Louisiana residents are accustomed to weathering storms, but in recent years, it’s not hurricanes that have posed the greatest threat—it’s insurance.
-Rapidly rising premiums for home and auto insurance are squeezing the middle class across the state, impacting housing security, financial stability, and economic resilience.
-The current crisis isn’t merely an inconvenience; it’s an economic […]
+The Louisiana insurance crisis has led to rapidly rising premiums for home and auto insurance, squeezing the middle class across the state and impacting housing security, financial stability, and economic resilience.
+The current crisis […]

 The Silent Struggle: How Climate Change Is Displacing Communities in New Orleans East